Princess Fiona: Critical response

 During early press screenings, critics were amused by Fiona's bluebird scene, to the point where they laughed hysterically.
 David Ansen of Newsweek reported that the sequence consistently "sends audiences into fits of delight".
-Time film critic Richard Schickel called Fiona "an excellent character," highlighting her confrontation with Monsieur Hood.
-Similarly, the New York Post film critic Lou Lumenick identified Fiona's encounters with Monsieur Hood and the bluebird as clever, delightful "sendups of a long line of Disney classics".
-Kelly Vance of the East Bay Express wrote, "Armed with Diaz' vocal portrayal ...
-Fiona is more charming, more vulnerable, perkier, and even more sensitive than if she were played by a human actress".
-Film critic Emanuel Levy believes Shrek benefits from Fiona, writing that "Diaz applies well skills she had acquired for Charlie's Angels".
-Hollywood.com's Robert Sims joked that "Fiona could teach Charlie's Angels a lesson or two in romance and survival skills".
+Time film critic Richard Schickel called Fiona "an excellent character", highlighting her confrontation with Monsieur Hood.
+Kelly Vance of the East Bay Express said "Fiona is more charming, more vulnerable, perkier, and even more sensitive than if she were played by a human actress".
+Film critic Emanuel Levy believes Shrek benefits from Fiona and Diaz's performance.
 Malcolm Johnson of the Hartford Courant lauded Fiona as "a marvel, as beautiful and shapely as a real star but capable of moves that go beyond the wirework in The Matrix".
 Johnson continued, "Every turn of Fiona's head, every glance, every shift of mouth lift character animation to new heights".
 Similarly, the London Evening Standard wrote that "every bright ringlet on Princess Fiona ... the liquefaction flow of her velvet robe, even her skin tones have the feel of organic root, thread or cell".
 Slant Magazine's Ed Gonzalez identified Fiona's struggles with self-loathing as the film's strongest asset.
 Reviewing Shrek the Third, Entertainment Weekly film critic Lisa Schwarzbaum described Fiona as "fabulously resourceful", identifying the moment she reinvents her princess friends into independent women as the film's sole "Cool Thing".